-White Knob Mountains Access is covered on pages 264 and 265 in the book.
+White Knob Mountains Access is discussed on Pages 264-265 of the book.
 Access often changes.
 Ray Brooks provided the following additional updates which should be noted before your trip:

 There is now a legal new road up Alder Gulch that stays above the ranches in the creek bottom.
-Although I think the Mammoth Canyon Road above Stewart Canyon is in fine condition for high-clearance 4WD vehicles, it is as of 2015, only open to ATV’s, etc, above the mouth of Stewart Canyon.
+Although I think the Mammoth Canyon Road above Stewart Canyon is in fine condition for high-clearance 4WD vehicles, it is (as of 2015) only open to ATVs above the mouth of Stewart Canyon.

-I think the “Mine Hill Road” to Cliff Creek from Mackay, then the hilly & narrow road into Mammoth Canyon, is a better choice than Alder Creek, except on busy weekends, or after heavy rain.
-The evening I drove in there in early July, it had rained heavily & I put my SUV in 4WD for the sloppy uphill from Mackay to Cliff Creek.
-When I got to where the one lane, with pullouts road started down into Cliff Creek, I could see that an ATV had recently left 2″ deep furrows coming up the road.
-In a moment of wisdom, I put my SUV into Low-Range & started down that hill in my lowest gear at 2 mph.
-I basicly “skied” my vehicle down about two hundred yards of wet clay surface with a ditch on my right & enternity on my left.
-After that scary stretch, the road was just wet & sloppy.
-I car-camped before the big downhill into Mammoth Canyon & toasted cheating death on wet clay roads.
-NOTE!
-The first hilly part of the Naverre Cr. road has some clay surface too.
+The “Mine Hill Road” to Cliff Creek from Mackay, then the hilly and narrow road into Mammoth Canyon, is a better choice than Alder Creek except on busy weekends or after heavy rain.
+The evening I drove in there in early July, it had rained heavily and I put my SUV in 4WD for the sloppy uphill from Mackay to Cliff Creek.
+When I got to where the one-lane (with pullouts) road started down into Cliff Creek, I could see that an ATV had recently left 2-foot deep furrows coming up the road.
+In a moment of wisdom, I put my SUV into Low-Range and started down that hill in my lowest gear at 2 mph.
+I basically “skied” my vehicle down about 200 yards of wet clay surface with a ditch on my right and eternity on my left.
+After that scary stretch, the road was just wet and sloppy.
+I car-camped before the big downhill into Mammoth Canyon and toasted cheating death on wet clay roads.
+NOTE: The first hilly part of the Naverre Creek Road has some clay surface too.